bostoncleek/nu_ridgeback/nuridgeback_description/README.md

 # nuridgeback_description

 # Overview
-Contains the Ridgeback's URDF.
+This package contains the Ridgeback's URDF.
 If you are looking for the Sawback's urdf see the [sawback](https://github.com/bostoncleek/sawback) package.

 <p align="center">
   <img src="media/ridgeback_urdf.jpg" width="350" height="400"/>